 Of course, you’ll have to be in a quiet environment while recording to make full use of the sound quality of those mics and the MacBook Pro 16 sound quality. lugging around a heavy laptop whenever you need a mic is obviously not the most feasible solution, but, hey, it’s still pretty awesome that the new MacBook Pro has ‘turned up’ its sound quality by a notch!

 Base Model Says ‘No More Settling’

 Say goodbye to the 128GB and 256GB variants that seemed to mock us with their lack of adequate storage space.
 (Yes, I am looking at my 128GB MacBook Air as I type this).
-Apple’s really upped their game with this MacBook Pro.
+Apple’s really upped their game with this high end MacBook Pro.
 The base model comes with 512GB SSD storage, 16GB RAM, a 100Whr battery with a 96W USB-C charger, a 6-core Intel Core i7 processor, an AMD Radeon Pro 5300M graphics card with 4GB VRAM, and so much more.
 At a starting price of ₹1,99,900, this feels like a pretty sweet deal, especially when you compare it to the configuration of the 15-inch MacBook Pro that this model is replacing.